nauticalmike/nauticalmike.github.io/_posts/2022-05-10-How-to-enforce-egress-traffic-using-istios-authorization-policies.md

 ### Enforce authorization polices

-Although we can enforce denying access by removing `ServiceEntry` resources we can also do it with `AuthorizationPolicy`s after the correct configuration is in place.
+Although we can enforce denying external access by removing `ServiceEntry` resources while the `REGISTRY_ONLY` mode is active, we can also do it with a more fine-grained control using `AuthorizationPolicy`s after the correct configuration is in place.

 Apply the `authz-policy-allow-nothing.yaml` file that enforces this purpose:
 ```bash